 - Community Development Policy (Macro)

 Students with postgraduate degrees in community development, management/administrative management, and social policy are generally trained to understand the dynamics of social problems at the local, state, and national levels.
 Various strategies have been developed to address these issues.
 Concentrations designed for macro-level students aim to prepare MOSWs for collective action, including community mobilization, education, political advocacy, and service learning.
 MSW students who focus on one of these macro-level fields can locate employment in civic and human service organizations, community centers, and advocacy groups.

 Financing Your Social Work Education

 Many options are available to help you pay for your education, especially with scholarships, grants, and loans.
 Make sure to schedule time in your schedule to complete each opportunity’s requirements and application steps.
 As you progress along your experiential learning journey, review the various funding options below.
-Here is a list of CSWE funding opportunities that you can access.

 Awards of scholarship money can be offered for a variety of reasons.
 Usually, scholars can apply for scholarships based on their academics or other qualifications since they are merit-based.
 The scholarships may be awarded by the federal, state, or private government and academic institutions.

 Through their studies, scholars who work for equality and social justice are awarded the Carl A. Scott Memorial Fund and the Social Work Health Care Leadership scholarship.
 Find information about thousands of scholarships at ExploreHealthCareers.org Scholarship Search database too.